Red Sea crisis: Which UK ships have been deployed to the area?

 A British warship joined three US ships and a French vessel last month in a bid to protect the ships in narrow strip of water between Yemen and east Africa, which is a key trade route, but the attacks have continued.

-Here, the PA news agency looks at what ships have been deployed and which others may be sent there following Thursday night’s developments.
+Here, we look at what ships have been deployed and which others may be sent there following Thursday night’s developments.

 The warship has joined a US-led taskforce called Operation Prosperity Guardian which aims to ensure the Red Sea remains safe for passing ships.